 - Sealy Optimum Inspiration Gold (available from dealers)

 - Simmons Comforpedic Balanced days / Nourishing Comfort (available from dealers)

-The Tempurpedic, Comfort Dreams and Signature Sleep all use conventional memory foam, while Serta iComfort, Sealy Optimum, Simmons Comforpedic and BedInABox feature at least some gel memory foam, and Amerisleep uses plant-based memory foam.
-The gel memory foams usually tout cooler sleeping as a benefit, while plant-based memory foams claim cooler sleep and less odor or offgassing.
+The Tempurpedic, Comfort Dreams and the bed offered by Amazon and Walmart all use conventional foam, while Serta iComfort, Sealy Optimum, Simmons Comforpedic and BedInABox feature at least some gel memory foam, and Amerisleep uses plant-based.
+Gel-based products usually tout cooler sleeping as a benefit, while plant-based foams claim cooler sleep and less odor or offgassing.